haoz19/haoz19.github.io/_pages/about.md

 ---

 I am currently a second-year PhD student in the Electrical and Computer Engineering Department at the University of Illinois Urbana-Champaign (UIUC).
 My research interests encompass Dynamic 3D Reconstruction/Generation, Animation & Rigging, Out-of-distribution Segmentation, and Domain Adaptation.

-I'm open to discussions and collaborations, so feel free to reach out.
+I'm open to discussions and collaborations, so feel free to reach out！

 My academic advisor is [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 I was fortunate to work with [Prof. Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/), [Dr. Lu Qi](http://luqi.info/), and [Prof. Ruimao Zhang](http://zhangruimao.site/).